 Nathaniel and Eleanor Emmons were living at 245 Commonwealth again by 1891-1892 season.

 Eleanor Emmons died in December of 1891.
 Nathaniel Emmons and their six children — Robert Wales Emmons, Eleanor Bacon Emmons, Susan Emmons, William Bacon Emmons, Nathaniel Franklin Emmons, and Mary Ann Wales Emmons — continued to live at 245 Commonwealth.

-During the 1900-1901 winter season, the Emmons family was living elsewhere (probably in Falmouth, where they were enumerated in the 1900 US Census) and 245 Commonwealth was the home of Richard Dudley Sears and his wife Eleanor (Cochrane) Sears.
+During the 1900-1901 winter season, the Emmons family was living elsewhere and 245 Commonwealth was the home of Richard Dudley Sears and his wife Eleanor (Cochrane) Sears.
 During the 1898-1899 winter season, they had lived at 257 Commonwealth.

 Richard Dudley Sears was a real estate trustee.
 In 1881, he had been the first American men’s singles champion in lawn tennis, and was the winner of that title for each of the six following years.

 In May of 1901, the Searses purchased and subsequently moved to 232 Beacon.

 By the 1901-1902 winter season, Nathaniel Emmons and his five unmarried children were once again living at 245 Commonwealth.

 Mary Ann Wales Emmons married in June of 1905 to John Parkinson, Jr., a stock and bond broker, and they subsequently lived with his father at 160 Beacon.

 Susan Emmons, married in October of 1907 to attorney Irvin McDowell Garfield, son of President James A. Garfield.
 At the time of their marriage, he was living at the Tennis and Raquet Club at 927 Boylston.
 After their marriage, they lived in an apartment at 409 Marlborough and then at 355 Beacon.